keivrijdag/keivrijdag/README.md

 2018-03-12|The effect of black holes on the retinal system of bottom-dwelling ciclids in Lake Victoria in winter when it is cloudy
 2018-03-19|[An unofficial Giacomonday]
 2018-03-26|The effect of alternative universes on Darwinian sexual selection on costless and honest traits on species in those universes
+2018-04-09|Practice of evolutionary medicine by Mesoamericans in Teotihuacan at March 14th 159 AD

 ## FAQ